Table of Contents

 What is feel and how is it different from comfort?
 When we talk about feel with golf gloves, we’re really talking about the connection (or lack thereof) between your hand, the glove and the grip of your club.

 I think of it like a golf shoe.
 The thicker the sole, the less you’re able to feel the ground.
 The same goes for gloves.
-A thicker glove may prove more durable but it can cause you to lose that connection with the club and, thus, control of the clubface.
+A thicker glove may prove more durable but it can cause you to lose that connection or feedback you get with the club and, thus, control of the clubface.
 On the flipside, some gloves are so thin that you barely notice them, providing great club feel and control.

 If you want a glove that has great feel, the Callaway Tour Authentic is where you should start.
 The Mizuno Tour and PXG Players are really good options.